MicrosoftDocs/connected-spaces/articles/known-issues.md

 ![Screenshot of Need admin approval dialog box.](media/setup-need-admin-approval.jpg "Screenshot of Need admin approval dialog box")

 To give permission to the Connected Spaces web app, sign up with a user account that has Azure Active Directory Global Administrator permissions (or have your admin sign in with those permissions).

-When you sign in to the Connected Spaces web app, you'll see the permissions prompt.
+When you sign in to the Connected Spaces web app, you'll see the **Permissions Requested** prompt.

+![Screenshot of Permissions requested dialog box with the Consent on behalf of your organization check box highlighted.](media/setup-admin-consent.jpg "Screenshot of Permissions requested dialog box with the Consent on behalf of your organization check box highlighted")

 Select **Consent on behalf of your organization**, and then select **Accept**.

-![Screenshot of Permissions requested dialog box with the Consent on behalf of your organization check box highlighted.](media/setup-admin-consent.jpg "Screenshot of Permissions requested dialog box with the Consent on behalf of your organization check box highlighted")

 The prompt will appear again.
 Select **Consent on behalf of your organization** again, and then select **Accept** again.